 Thus, our evaluation of climate change and Rayonier’s role in addressing it begins with the basic premise that our underlying assets offer a solution that we should seek to promote, rather than a problem that we need to mitigate.
-As such, we are actively working to better quantify the carbon footprint of our assets and operations, as well as the full life-cycle carbon footprint of wood-based products.

 Climate Change Risks & Mitigation Strategy

 Over the long-term, there are potential risks to Rayonier’s business posed by climate change.
 Rayonier’s management and Board of Directors regularly consider the potential risks associated with climate change, as well as the actions we can take to mitigate these risks.
 Our Enterprise Risk Management committee identifies risks to the business, including environmental and climate change risks.
 Climate change-related risks and mitigants include:

 Risk: The introduction of new diseases / pests or the proliferation of known diseases / pests.